-California version of the classic Spanish gazpacho recipe.
-Chilled soup made with ripe fresh tomatoes, cucumber, bell pepper, celery, onion, and seasoned with fresh herbs, Tabasco sauce and Worcestershire sauce.
+California version of the classic Spanish gazpacho!
+Chilled soup made with ripe fresh tomatoes, cucumber, bell pepper, celery, and onions.

 - 6 ripe tomatoes (about 3 lbs), peeled and chopped (yielding about 6 cups)